020 7550 6166

 Exemption from the Language requirements:

-Be sure to contact the accredited Secure English Language Testing (SELT) provider center.
+Be sure to contact the accredited Secure English Language Testing (SELT) provider centre.
 The test can be taken at any approved centre.
 The applicants can make several attempts to pass the test, and there is no time frame ascribed by the UK Immigration rule as long as they provide evidence of successful test result at the time of application.

 The applicant and partner must fulfil the accommodation requirement to ensure that the property is spacious enough for the couple to reside together.
 It is generally recommended to provide key evidence in your UK Spouse Visa Application, i.e., a housing report, tenancy agreement, mortgage statement or letter from the Homeowner providing accommodation can be provided in support of the application.
 The accommodation requirements must satisfy the UK Standards of Living.